 Program eligibility and application

 To be considered for a scholarship the student must be a dependent of an AFT Massachusetts member and a high school senior.
 The student must also attend a college or other post-secondary school in the fall of the following academic year.

-- This school year's Labor History Exam will be given February 10, 2020.
+- This school year's Labor History Exam will be administered between January 25 to February 5, 2021.

-Click here to learn more and to register for the Massachusetts AFL-CIO Scholarship Program.
+- Click here to learn more about the exam and to review the Massachusetts AFL-CIO Labor History Study Guide.

 Kathleen A. Kelley Scholarship Award

 Kian McCabe - Saugus High School

 Mary McCloskey - Littleton High School